VelislavKarastoychev/euriklis-message/README.md

 ## About the package:

-The ***@euriklis/message*** or ***euriklis-message*** package is a javascript tool that provide an utility library for colored console printing of messages with some additional properties like warning symbol, information symbol, check symbol or not check symbol.
+The ***@euriklis/message*** package is a javascript tool that provide an utility library for colored console printing of messages with some additional properties like warning symbol, information symbol, check symbol or not check symbol.

 # Installation

-To install the euriklis-message package just run the following command in the terminal.
+To install the @euriklis/message package just run the following command in the terminal.

 `npm install @euriklis/message --save --save-exact`